Bodykudo/Mortality-Prediction-Model/README.md

 ## Contributors

-We would like to acknowledge the following individuals for their contributions to the HaimaLab project:
+We would like to acknowledge the following individuals for their contributions to the research:

 <table>
   <tr>